MileHacker Logo

 Smart Spending

 • Discount Cards and Passes: The Museum Pass Turkey (Müze Kart) gives free entry to many state-run museums across Turkey for A singleA five-day period.
 While Ankara has fewer museums than Istanbul, it remains cost-effective if you plan visits to multiple state-run museums, like the Museum of Anatolian Civilizations or the Roman Bath Remains.
-Evaluate if the expense of the pass justifies your planned visits.
+Evaluate if the cost of the pass justifies your planned visits.

 Accommodation Alternatives